zeeshanmcp12/gcp/notes.md

   - Make sure the licensing of products
   - Cyber security of data centers
 - Security in the Cloud - These measures comes under User's responsibility
+  - Shared responsibility between the cloud provider and the customer
   - Data security inside the cloud
   - Application configuration according to best practices
     - Prevent exposing application directly to public internet